Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 PROGRAM OUT:
 ```

-Back to the full dump.
-After the text output, there is a block of noop, then the next interesting set of instructions start at `5483`.
+Turning back to the full dump, after the text output there is a block of noop codes.
+The next interesting set of instructions start at `5483`.

 ```
 5483  set  reg[0]       4